 Head to an Apple Orchard

-There’s something timeless about spending a crisp fall day at an apple orchard.
-It really is is the perfect place to spend a beautiful fall day.
+There’s something about spending a crisp fall day at an apple orchard.
 Late September through early October is prime apple-picking time, but many orchards offer activities that extend well into fall, making it the perfect family outing.
 In addition to picking your own apples, you can often enjoy warm apple cider donuts, fresh caramel apples, and other seasonal treats at the orchard’s market.
 Use your freshly picked apples to make homemade applesauce, apple pies, or cider.
 Many orchards also have additional activities like hayrides, petting zoos, and pumpkin patches, making them a full day of family-friendly fun.
+It really is is the perfect place to spend a beautiful fall day.

 Visit Your Local Farmer’s Market

-Farmer’s markets are always fun over the summer months, but there’s nothing quite like a fall morning at the farmer’s market.
-Farmer’s markets offer a variety of fall produce—think pumpkins, squash, apples, and more—along with seasonal flowers.
-Crisp autumn mornings make for a perfect fall day.
+Farmer’s markets are always fun over the summer months, but there’s something about a fall morning at the farmer’s market.
+Farmer’s markets offer a variety of fall produce—think pumpkins, squash, apples, and more—and the prettiest seasonal flowers.
 Bring a blanket, grab a seasonal treat, and find a great spot to sit and enjoy the beautiful weather and changing leaves.
-Pick up some seasonal fresh produce and flowers – there’s no better way to enjoy the season.
-Use your market haul to inspire a fall-themed cooking or baking session at home
+Pick up some seasonal fresh produce and make a favorite meal with your finds.

 Plan an Outdoor Movie Night Under the Stars